nextflow-io/website/content/podcast/2023/ep27_2023_year_in_review.md

 - The latest crop of nf-core pipelines that saw their first release this year and the expansion into domains beyond genomics (even beyond biology!)
 - Infrastructure updates including subworkflows and testing with nf-test
 - Community updates including [mentorships](https://nextflow.io/blog/2023/czi-mentorship-round-3.html) and training
 - Upcoming events in 2024: nf-core online hackathon in March, Boston Summit in May and Barcelona Summit in October.
-Look out for definitive announcements early next year.
+Look out for definitive announcements early next year and [sign up for updates about the 2024 summits](https://summit.nextflow.io/subscribe-2024/).

 After today’s episode, we’ll be going on break for the winter holiday and will return in January 2024 with a fun mix of topics.
 Stay tuned!